openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 # introspection IDD
 The introspection IDD is handled via an header file.

-The header file is at include/server_introspection.dat.h
+The header file is at &lt;installation folder&gt;/include/server_introspection.dat.h

 # what is missing/incorrect:
 - creation/deletion of resources (PUT/DELETE functions)